Safety Fest

 Anne Bailey

-Environmental Health & Safety Consultant
+Environmental Health and Safety Consultant

 Sure Safe

 Anne has been an Environmental Health and Safety consultant for over a decade in Eastern Washington.
 Anne brings over 20 years working in the Environmental, Safety and Health field, and 10 years of experience working with Solid and Hazardous Waste, including work at Hanford.
 Additionally, she has extensive experience training and developing custom courses to help ensure compliance with applicable regulations.
-Anne holds a BS in Occupational Safety and an MS in Industrial Hygiene from Montana College of Mineral Science and Technology.
+Anne holds a BS in Occupational Safety and an MS in Industrial Hygiene from Montana College of Mineral Science and Technology

 April Woelk